-The examination will be held every year in September at a location in Europe and will be conducted in English.
+The examination will be held every year during the last four (4) months of every year at a location in Europe and will be conducted in English.

 5.5 Withdrawal/Illness

 Withdrawal prior to the examination or failure to appear for the examination will not constitute an attempt to sit all or any part(s) of the exam, but will count as one of the years for which repeat candidates are eligible to pass any previously failed part(s).
 A candidate's illness during preparation for, or during the actual examination, will not be considered a valid reason to waive the rules of the College.
 In the event a candidate starts, but is unable to complete the examination, results will be determined for all sections for which the candidate is scheduled, regardless of the number of sections completed.